Gautrain: Tracks

-Although increased flexibility could be obtained by keeping the system interoperable with the South African railway system, a strong case exists for keeping Gautrain separate from the existing network.
-According to the Gautrain planning and implementation study, an interoperable network may impact service delivery, increase the operating cost and tarnish Gautrain's image.

 Stations

 Security cameras are operational and security guards patrol all the stations and parking areas.
 Only passengers who have an electronic ticket have access to Gautrain's stations and the parking areas.
 Motorists can travel to the stations and leave their cars at the safe parking bays that are next to the train stations.
 Parking at the stations costs R24 a day for a rail user, however, if a passenger does not remove their vehicle within an hour after arriving at the station, they will be charged R100.
 Car rental offices are also planned at the stations.